riceissa/material-conditional/source.md

 Everything goes well until the logical connective $\rightarrow$ ("if ..., then ...") for the material conditional is introduced.
 Why does a false statement imply anything?
 Almost everywhere this is explained poorly.
-For instance, in terms of promises: the sentence "if the Moon is made of cheese, then $1+1=3$" is interpreted as the promise that $1+1=3$ as long as the Moon is made of cheese; but since the Moon is not made of cheese, we can't say that the promise was broken, and so we say that the promise was kept.
-In this way, a false antecedent (the part of the conditional appearing after "if ...") means the condition of the promise never arises, so one automatically keeps the promise.
+For instance, it is often explained in terms of promises: the sentence "if the Moon is made of cheese, then $1+1=3$" is interpreted as the promise that $1+1=3$ as long as the Moon is made of cheese; but since the Moon is not made of cheese, we can't say that the promise was broken, and so we say that the promise was kept.
+In this way, a false antecedent (the _antecedent_ is the part of the conditional appearing after "if ...") means the condition of the promise never arises, so one automatically keeps the promise.

 As a beginner to proof-based math, I spent many _years_ being confused about this.
 Just to give one aspect of my confusion, the explanation in terms of promises didn't make sense because while it is true that one didn't break the promise when the antecedent is false, it's also not clear that one has actually kept the promise, or that one _would have_ kept the promise.
-Indeed, because the consequent (the part appearing after "then ...") is false, it seemed clear that no such promise about $1+1=3$ could have been kept.
+Indeed, because the consequent (the _consequent_ is the part appearing after
+"then ...") is false, it seemed clear that no such promise about $1+1=3$ could have been kept.
 It also seemed suspicious that we were picking one specific way in which "if ..., then ..." was used in natural language